Kateryna-Tymoshchuk/merit-energy-startup/README.md

 Live pricing, cost forecasting, carbon impact, and automated charge planning in one place.

-> Full business model, financial projections, and go-to-market strategy are documented in the project report.
+> The full business model, financial projections, and go-to-market strategy are documented in the project report and can be shared upon request.